robert-cameron/jenga_bot/README.md

 - After running `./setupRealur5e`, it is recommended to manually open/close the end effector via the UI.
 This ensures that the end_eff_link is running and communicating with the Arduino correctly.
   - If the end effector does not respond, restarting the Arduino generally fixes this.
 - If the robot does not move when expected, stop and restart the `ros` script from the UR5e teach pendent.
 - If movement suddenly stops, it is likely that the UR5e joint limits would be exceeded by moving to the next position.
-Move the jenga tower into a more suitable location and restart the robot.
+Move the jenga tower into a more suitable location and restart the robot with `./setupRealur5e`.
 - If the object detection node does not output show an image dialog box, it is likely that this node will need to be restarted.
 This can be done by running the following command in a new terminal tab: `ros2 run object_detect object_detect`

 ---